foundryvtt/pf2e/CONTRIBUTING.md

 ## How to Help

-As a project, we are using a modified gitlab flow, with a development branch (`master`) for development and a release branch (`release`) that mirrors the development branch at a certain point its revision history.
+As a project, we are using a modified gitlab flow, with a development branch (`master`) for development and a release branch (`release`) that mirrors the development branch at a certain point in its revision history.
 If you want to make improvements to the project, you can ask to be added to the project or make a fork of the project in GitHub.
 Then push your branch to GitHub and open a pull request for your branch to our development branch.
 After being reviewed it can be pulled into the project by one of the project maintainers.

 ### Compendium Content